News media in Puerto Rico: History

-News Media in Puerto Rico can be dated back to the invasion of the Spaniards and the introduction of a Spanish led government.
+News media in Puerto Rico can be traced back to the establishment of Spanish colonial rule and the introduction of a Spanish-led government.
 Captain General, Toribio Montes established a printing press at the Spanish government's headquarters and began publishing "La Gaceta del Gobierno de Puerto Rico.
 The newspaper would be published twice a week (Wednesdays and Saturdays) and would cost 1 Spanish dollar.
 Through the 1800s several newspapers began publication including "Diario Economico de Puerto Rico, "El Cigarrón, El Investigador, and "Diario Liberal y de Variedades de Puerto Rico the former being the first one to be published daily.
 Most newspapers were being published out of the capital city of San Juan.
 The western city of Mayagüez became the first city to have its own newspaper in the island.
 "El Imparcial" began publishing in 1848 but was quickly shut down by the Spanish government because it included articles criticizing them.

 In 1909, El Diario de Puerto Rico (Puerto Rico's Diary) was founded in the city of Ponce, Puerto Rico by Guillermo V. Cintron.
 By 1911 the newspaper had changed its name to El Día (The Day), a name that remained for over 70 years.
-In 1945 El Día was sold to Luis A. Ferré, when Ferré was elected governor of Puerto Rico in 1968 he sold the paper to his son Antonio Luis Ferré who then moved the paper's headquarters from Ponce to the capital San Juan, Puerto Rico and changed the newspaper's name to El Nuevo Día.
-On November 17, 1997, the Ferré-Rangel Family launched a secondary newspaper known as Primera Hora, the paper's mission was to deliver the news in a more laid back mode as opposed to the hard hitting journalism that could be found in El Nuevo Dia, while it started with a price of .25 cents, Primera Hora is now distributed free in Puerto Rico and through its website.
+In 1945, El Día was sold to Luis A. Ferré.
+When Ferré was elected governor of Puerto Rico in 1968, he sold the paper to his son Antonio Luis Ferré, who moved the paper's headquarters from Ponce to the capital San Juan, Puerto Rico and changed the newspaper's name to El Nuevo Día.
+On November 17, 1997, the Ferré-Rangel Family launched a secondary newspaper known as Primera Hora, the paper's mission was to deliver the news in a more laid back mode as opposed to the hard hitting journalism that could be found in El Nuevo Dia, while it started with a price of 25 cents, Primera Hora is now distributed free in Puerto Rico and through its website.
 In 2011, The Ferré-Rangel family created GFR Media (Grupo Ferré-Rangel Media) a holdings company that administers El Nuevo Dia, Primera Hora, Shop.PR, Clasificados PR, and Oferta del Dia.